Many of you have written to ask for tips on makeup and hairstyles that respect our changing faces. I am sharing my step by step routine with you here.

 Permanent makeup, fillers, and plastic surgery are not options I am considering.
 I don’t mind the character and expression lines that my face has developed over the years.
 I firmly believe that healthy eating, lots of water and regular exercise are the best beauty routines one can follow.

-My makeup routine has also been streamlined.
-In winter, I use a moisturizer but in summer, I use only a tinted moisturizer with a high SPF.
+I’ve also streamlined my makeup routine.
+In winter, I use a moisturizer, but in summer, I use only a tinted moisturizer with a high SPF.

 I use makeup brushes rather than sponge applicators.
 They allow for better blending and less tugging on the skin.
 I use a liquid eyeliner applied into and under the base of my upper eyelashes (on the waterline).
 I don’t apply liner or mascara to my lower lashes because this looks very harsh on me.
 My eyeshadow is always the same in varying degrees of depth of color for the day versus evening and includes a very pale gray, a darker gray and a rosy brown that complements my cool skin tone.
 I start with the darkest gray in my lash line and just above it.

 For more definition and drama, I add a smoky gray color at the outside corner of my eye.
-I use a blonde eyebrow pen by Kat Von D to fill in my thin brows, but I’m careful to blend and brush that out as well.
-I use a brown/black mascara and that’s it for eyes.
+I use a gray pencil or powder from Merle Norman to fill in my thin brows, but I’m careful to blend and brush that out as well.
+I use black mascara, and that’s it for eyes.

-I brush on a bit of blush in a rose tone high on the cheekbones, the bridge of my nose and under my chin.
+I brush on a bit of blush in a rose-tone high on the cheekbones, the bridge of my nose and under my chin.
 If your skin is very dry cream blush might be best for you.
 Once again blend, blend, blend!
-Note: Do not smile and put blush on the apple of your cheek as we were taught when we were younger.
-When you stop smiling the blush will be lower than you want and not have the effect you want at all.

 I apply a lip liner over my whole lip and then a very similar color of lipstick.
 My lip colors are never harsh or dark.
-After blotting, I’m finished with my daytime makeup routine.
-During the evening, I may wear a brighter lip color but I apply and blot it several times while I am applying my make up so that it stains my lips rather than sliding around on top.
+During the evening, I may wear brighter lip color, but I apply and blot it several times while I am applying my make up so that it stains my lips rather than sliding around on top.
 I will use a similar color lip balm to touch up during the evening.

-I almost always wear sunglasses when I’m outdoors and if I will be in the sun for more than a few minutes I also wear a hat.
-Skin cancer is no fun and I hope to never have it again.
+I almost always wear sunglasses when I’m outdoors, and if I am in the sun for more than a few minutes, I also wear a hat.
+Skin cancer is no fun, and I hope never to have it again.